yorsh130204/SereniTech-Web/README.md

 # SereniApp-Web

 SereniApp-Web is a web application developed to improve the safety and well-being of individuals with Autism Spectrum Disorder (ASD) through a comprehensive approach.
-The project focuses on a monitoring device, consisting of a 3D-printed bracelet, accompanied by a mobile and web platform developed with React.
-The solution provides a proactive system that enables caregivers to receive real-time information and provide tailored responses to critical situations.
+The project focuses on a monitoring device, consisting of a bracelet, accompanied by a  web platform developed with React + Next.js.
+The solution provides a proactive system that enables caregivers to receive historical information and provide tailored responses to critical situations.

 ## Features